octo-technology/OpenTezos/docs/baker/cli-baker.md

 ### What you need

 - A reliable internet connection
-- At least 8,000 XTZ (1 roll) in your wallet
+- At least 8,000ꜩ (1 roll) in your wallet
 - A Tezos node configured and running (if not, please go [here](/deploy-a-node))

+### Deposit

+When baking or endorsing a block, a security deposit (>8,000ꜩ) is frozen for 5 cycles from the account of the delegate.
+Hence a delegate must have enough funds to be able to pay security deposits for all the blocks it can potentially bake/endorse during 5 cyles.
+The current deposits are 512ꜩ for baked block and 64ꜩ for endorsement.

+> Note that it is necessary to have at least 10% of your stake to follow the deposits.

 ### Registration

 #### Create a basic wallet

 The Tezos client is also a basic wallet.
-After the below activation command, you will notice that the Tezos client data directory (by default, `~/.tezos-client`) has been populated with 3 files:
+After the activation command below, you will notice that the Tezos client data directory (by default, `~/.tezos-client`) has been populated with 3 files:
 - `public_key_hashs`
 - `public_keys`
 - `secret_keys`